 Buy the 100 brush from Il Makiage here for £38 (use code ‘welcome10’ for 10% off) and here’s the Il Makiage foundation.
 I’ve been using both for years and I’d highly recommend them.

-I use ISOclean to clean my brushes and I put the beauty blenders in my clothes washing using a mesh bag I talk about below.
-I have 3 foundation brushes in total, and about 7 beauty blenders, so I always have others to use when some are being cleaned.
+I use ISOclean to clean my brushes and I put the beauty blenders in my clothes washing using a mesh bag so they don’t get lost.

 After using either a brush or beauty blender for a max of 4 times or if it’s over a week, I then wash it.
 Bacterial build-up on your skin transfers to them, so you really don’t want to be using dirty tools on your face.

-Some people don’t like putting beauty blenders in their clothes wash due to the fabric wash/conditioner, but I don’t mind it and haven’t noticed any skin problems.
-I put the blenders in a mesh bag from Amazon in the washing machine, so they don’t go missing, then simply hang it up to allow them all to dry.
 I use these mesh bags (30cm X 40cm) from Amazon for £4.99 for 2.
 They work for other things too, like socks or bras etc – anything you don’t want to lose in your washing!

 • • •